 To use the pedal, you need to plug it into whatever amp you have, or you can plug the pedal into a preamp and then put the preamp into the speaker system you are using.

 Make sure you place it close enough to be able to access it when needed.
-Of course, if you have short legs it may need to be a little closer, and if you're really tall with long legs vice versa.
+Of course, the shorter you are, the closer it will need to be.
+And visa versa.

 It’s not as confusing as you might think, to be honest.
 You just need to plug it into your set up and then you have full control of the sound that comes out of your amp.